Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Los Angeles has four wins against the spread in six games this season.

-- Los Angeles' games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Los Angeles' games this year have gone over the point total four times in six opportunities (66.7%).

-- Los Angeles is 3-0 against the spread and 3-0 overall this season when the team scores more than 28.7 points.
+- Los Angeles is 3-0 against the spread and 3-0 overall this season when the team puts up more than 28.7 points.

-- Los Angeles is 3-1 against the spread and 3-1 overall when the team picks up over 384.5 yards.
+- Los Angeles is 3-1 against the spread and 3-1 overall when the team churns out more than 384.5 yards.

 - The Rams have seven giveaways this season, while the Lions have seven takeaways.